 Can I become an IAS officer?

-The IAS provides an exciting opportunity full of challenges.
+The Civil Service provides an exciting opportunity full of challenges.
 There are a very few jobs which provide such challenges, a mix of policymaking opportunity and opportunity to act as a key player in the national growth process.
 One has to be proud of one’s work and be dedicated to get full satisfaction from these challenges.
 These challenges, however, require qualities which the individual has to develop.

 The IAS officer has to live up to certain norms of behavior which, in the long run, can bring them immense success, but might be painful in the short run.
 Acting in accordance with laws and rules or pointing out their implications can sometimes be termed as risk-aversing behavior.
 There can be others who may try to get short-run advantages by using their closeness to political masters.
 In the long-run, however, people who have acted in accordance with norms and delivered